 Like many other internet trends that seem to appear out of thin air, Poarch got her start on TikTok.
 After launching her account in April 2020, she built a sizable following through her cute aesthetic, gaming content, singing videos, and dance challenges.
 But on Aug.
 17, 2020, she posted a video lip-syncing to Millie B’s popular TikTok hit “Soph Aspin Send” with the camera zoomed in close to her face as she bops her head to the beat — a simple video that catapulted Poarch to extreme fame on the platform.
-It caught the attention of many users’ For You pages and has since become the most-liked video on the platform with over half a billion views and 49 million likes.
+It caught the attention of many users’ For You pages and has since become the most-liked video on the platform with over 600 million views and 51 million likes.

 While it’s since been edited, Insider reported in May 2021 that the TikTok star-turned-singer’s official Facebook page was tied to a URL that ended in “TaylorNariee.”
 Additionally, an Instagram post from 2018 shows Poarch in a uniform with “Taylor” printed on it.
 This led fans to believe she performs under a stage name, though she hasn’t publicly addressed the speculation.

 Her age is also unclear.
 As reported by PopBuzz, IG and FB posts from Poarch celebrating her 18th birthday would make the singer currently 20 years old, though the posts have since been deleted.
 In September 2020, Poarch tweeted what appears to be a screenshot from the website Famous Birthdays with her birth year printed as 2001, implying that she is 20.
 That said, the actual website lists her birthday as Feb.
 8, 1997, which would mean she’s 24 years old.